 Prior to joining Technopolis Group, Elma worked both in policy research and as an academic researcher.
 Most recently, she worked on a mapping of the governance landscape of digitisation in relation to public and ethical values in the Netherlands at the Rathenau Institute in The Hague, during which she gave a talk at the EUROCITIES conference on smart cities.
 As a participant of the Dutch National Think Tank, Elma conducted research on social inclusion and the future of work on the Dutch labour market, facilitated by McKinsey & Company.
 As a research assistant at RAND Europe in Cambridge, Elma contributed to studies and evaluations for European and national public bodies, such as an evaluation of the EU action plan against antimicrobial resistance for DG SANTE, an evaluation of the EU programme funding in the field of democracy and rule of law for the European Parliament and a study on illicit drug trade on the dark web for WODC.

 Elma completed her MSc in Philosophy and Public Policy at the London School of Economics and Political Science.
 She obtained her MA and BA in Philosophy from Tilburg University.
-Elma is trilingual in Dutch, English and Croatian, and has a good (passive) command of German and Spanish.
+Elma is trilingual in Dutch, English and Bosnian/Croatian.